The Physics of Fast Radio Bursts: General constraints on the models

 Some FRB emission models invoke relativistic shocks as the emission site \citep[e.g.][]{lyubarsky14,beloborodov17,metzger19,beloborodov20,plotnikov19}.
 The emission region would be also relativistically hot in the comoving frame.
 Combining Equations (\ref{eq:tauC1}), (\ref{eq:tauC2}) and (\ref{eq:tauC3}) and noticing $\Omega^2$ is already included in the $1/\Gamma^5$ suppression factor, one may derive that the condition of $\tau_{\rm C} < 10$ is\footnote{Notice that induced Compton scattering mainly modifies the shape of the spectrum rather than exponentially attenuate photon flux.
 As a result, a larger optical depth than unity, e.g. $\tau_{\rm C} = 10$, is adopted as the transition point where the effect becomes important.}

 Since $\gamma_e \propto \Gamma$ is generally expected\footnote{This is straightforwardly expected for external shocks.
-For internal shocks, $\gamma_e$ is more related to the relative Lorentz factor between the shocks, which may also scale with $\Gamma$. }, one may place a lower limit of $\Gamma$ as
+For internal shocks, $\gamma_e$ is more related to the relative Lorentz factor between the colliding shells, which may also scale with $\Gamma$. }, one may place a lower limit of $\Gamma$ as

 where $\gamma_e = \xi_e \Gamma$ has been assumed.
 Similar constraints have been derived by \citet{lyubarsky08,murase16}.
 Note that within the relativistic shock models, a Lorentz factor of this order is also required by the duration and variability constraint (Eq.(\ref{eq:t_var})), so induced Compton scattering constraint is usually satisfied in the shock model without introducing an additional condition \citep[e.g.][]{metzger19,beloborodov20}.